ziqizhang/jate/docs/guide/algorithms.md

 result = jate.extract_corpus(docs, algorithm="chi_square")
 ```

 Requires reference term frequencies, which JATE auto-constructs from the corpus.
+When sentence-level position data is available (default with all extractors), Chi-Square uses **sentence co-occurrence** rather than document co-occurrence, aligning with the original paper (Matsuo & Ishizuka 2003).

 ---